Certain Women (film): Plot

 In Livingston, Montana, attorney Laura Wells has been dealing with a disgruntled client, Fuller, for eight months.
 Unemployed due to a workplace injury that rendered him disabled, he has taken to visiting Laura repeatedly at her office.
-As Fuller will not listen to her advice, she takes him to another lawyer.
+Since Fuller will not listen to her advice, she takes him to another lawyer.
 After assessing the case, the lawyer tells Fuller exactly what Laura had told him; that while Fuller's company was clearly at fault for his injuries, Fuller can no longer sue the company, because he previously had accepted their initial small settlement.
-On his way home from the meeting with the second lawyer, Fuller feuds with his wife, and is kicked out of their car.
-He takes a ride home with Laura Wells.
-On the way he tells Laura that he wants to shoot his former employers.
+On his way home from the meeting with the second lawyer, Fuller feuds with his wife, is kicked out of their car, and flags Laura down to ride back to Livingston with her.
+On the way, he tells Laura that he wants to shoot his former employers.

-Late that same night, Laura is called by the police.
-Fuller has gone back to his former place of employment and has taken a security guard as hostage.
-After being prepped by the police, Laura agrees to talk to Fuller.
-She goes into the building and finds Fuller with his hostage; Fuller has her locate his employee records, which include the case file that the company used to settle his disability claim.
+Late that same night, Laura is called by the police: Fuller has gone to his former place of employment and has taken a security guard hostage.
+After being prepped by the police, Laura agrees to enter the building and talk to Fuller.
+She enters, finds Fuller with his hostage, and at Fuller's directive, locates his employee file, which includes the case review used by the company to settle his disability claim.
 Fuller has Laura read the entire file, which details clearly how Fuller was cheated out of his rightful settlement.
-Fuller decides to let the guard go; He asks Laura to stall for him by going to the front and telling the police of his demands as if he has a gun pointed at her, while he slips out the back.
+Fuller decides to let the guard go; he asks Laura to stall for him by going to the front and telling the police of his demands as if he has a gun pointed at her, while he slips out the back.
 Instead, Laura immediately tells the police where Fuller is and he is arrested.

-Gina and Ryan Lewis are a married couple with a teenage daughter, building their own home from the ground up.
-Gina feels that Ryan constantly undermines her with their daughter and is annoyed by his behavior.
-On their way home from the campsite of their new home, they decide to stop at the home of Albert, an elderly man they know, to try to persuade him to sell them the sandstone on his property.
+Gina and Ryan Lewis are a married couple with a teenage daughter, building their own rural home from the ground up.
+Gina feels that Ryan constantly undermines her with their daughter.
+Ryan is also having an affair with Laura Wells.
+On their way home from the campsite of their new home, they decide to stop at the home of Albert, an elderly man they know, to try to persuade him to sell them a pile of sandstone blocks on his property.
 As they talk, Gina tries to persuade Albert to sell her the sandstone, but he seems unfocused and only interested in talking with Ryan.
-Eventually Albert tentatively agrees to give the sandstone to Gina and Ryan.
+Eventually, Albert tentatively agrees to give the sandstone to Gina and Ryan.
 Gina, who has been secretly recording the conversation, signals that they should leave.
 In the car on their way home, Gina complains about Ryan's lack of support during the negotiation and they debate whether taking the sandstone is the right decision.